SPECIAL FEATURE

 Celebrated primarily as a critic, Edmund Wilson was accounted by common consent the most erudite of them, the most omniscient, the most productive, the most finicky and the most dyspeptic.
 There was, inevitably, some question as to whether he was the most sagacious or the most perceptive but there was no doubt, as the years passed, that he was the most didactic and probably the most influential ("Edmund Wilson Dies," The New York Times, 13 June 1972).

 Described as a "literary quarreler," Wilson was disdainful of those he considered lesser intellects and he sported a reputation for impatience and bad manners.
 In 1963 he was awarded the Presidential Medal of Freedom, the nation's highest civilian honor for his literary work.
 President John Kennedy is reported to have defended Wilson's nomination saying, "This is not an award for good conduct but for literary merit" (Costa, Edmund Wilson: Our Neighbor from Talcottville, p.
 41).
 The Medal of Freedom citation proclaimed Wilson as a critic and historian who had converted criticism into a creative act with a stern and uncompromising standard of independent judgment.
-When the MLA received funding to produce authoritative works of American authors and Wilson's own plan was tabled, he took aim at the MLA through the pages of The New York Review of Books in a two part series titled "The Fruits of the MLA" which was published September 26 and October 10, 1968.
+When the MLA received funding to produce authoritative works of American authors and Wilson's own plan was tabled, he took aim at the MLA through the pages of The New York Review of Books in a two part series titled "The Fruits of the MLA" that was published September 26 and October 10, 1968.
 Described by Louis Menand as a classic example of Wilson's "late life peevishness," Wilson's intent was to "vaporize a harmless and well-intentioned cottage industry, the publication of scholarly editions" (Menand, The New Yorker, 8 August 2005).

 Wilson struck at the MLA, the Iowa project and the Berkeley Mark Twain Papers project.
 Regarding the MLA, he wrote that the organization's periodical (PMLA) contained for the most part "unreadable articles on literary problems and discoveries of very minute or no interest."
-Wilson claimed to have a letter from a staff member of the Iowa Center for Textual Studies which intimated that the Mark Twain works project was "a boondoggle" which wasted government funds by hiring students to read Tom Sawyer backward word by word hunting insignificant typographic errors.
+Wilson claimed to have a letter from a staff member of the Iowa Center for Textual Studies which intimated that the Mark Twain works project was "a boondoggle" that wasted government funds by hiring students to read Tom Sawyer backward word by word hunting insignificant typographic errors.
 Wilson confused the Iowa project with the Mark Twain Papers project, tainting the Berkeley project by association.
 Of the Mark Twain Papers project he wrote, "for the ordinary reader, who is not obliged to use them for a PhD thesis, these papers have no interest whatever ... there can be very little point in salvaging any he [Mark Twain] rejected."
 Wilson skewered the University of California's plan to publish Mark Twain's letters in piecemeal fashion suggesting it was only a plan to provide more jobs for the editors.
 Regarding the boasts of the MLA regarding its standards of editing and proofreading, Wilson pointed out three obvious, to him, errors in the 1967 edition of Which Was the Dream? edited by John S. Tuckey.
 Topping off Wilson's tirade was a condemnation of the contracts that academic scholars signed with the MLA which provided them with no royalties.

-Written in 1968, the only portion of Wilson's tirade which still rings the loudest almost 50 years later is: "In the meantime we shall have to wait a century or longer before, according to the requirements imposed by the MLA, such texts will become available..."
+Written in 1968, the only portion of Wilson's tirade that still rings the loudest almost 50 years later is: "In the meantime we shall have to wait a century or longer before, according to the requirements imposed by the MLA, such texts will become available..."
 (Wilson, p.
 9).
-Although he would not live to see it, the NEH provided startup money in 1979 for Library of America editions which were based on Edmund Wilson's vision of publishing lightly annotated classics of American authors, including the works of Mark Twain.
+Although he would not live to see it, the NEH provided startup money in 1979 for Library of America editions that were based on Edmund Wilson's vision of publishing lightly annotated classics of American authors, including the works of Mark Twain.
 The NEH continues to fund Library of America to keep individual volumes perpetually in print.

 The Outcome

 Members of the MLA sent letters of reply to Edmund Wilson trying to set the record straight regarding their endeavors.
 In 1969 the responses were gathered and published in a booklet titled Professional Standards and American Editions: A Response to Edmund Wilson.
 From 1966 to 1975 the MLA through its CEAA organization served as a "regranting agency" for NEH funding.
 In 1976 this role was eliminated as the NEH assumed primary control of the funding process.
 In September 1975 the CEAA was reorganized as the Committee for Scholarly Editions (CSE) with a focus on a wider range of scholarly writings.
-After 1975, volumes meeting the strict criteria for establishing texts received a CSE seal of approval which is similar in design to the old CEAA seal.
+After 1975, volumes meeting the strict criteria for establishing texts received a CSE seal of approval that is similar in design to the old CEAA seal.

 From 1972 to 1979 Frederick Anderson at Berkeley applied for NEH grants every two years for two separate grants -- one to edit the previously unpublished Mark Twain Papers and one to edit the authoritative edition of Works of Mark Twain -- the previously published works.
 In 1980 John Gerber turned over all his responsibilities for the Iowa-California edition to the Mark Twain Papers project at Berkeley and the Iowa Center for Textual Studies was discontinued.
 In 1980 Robert Hirst became general editor of the Mark Twain Papers and at the urging of the NEH, both the Works and Papers project were merged and received only one biennial grant under one editorial board.
 The combined endeavor was named the Mark Twain Project.